adamsilver/fdpb/03-Book-A-Flight.md

 ## 4. Choosing a flight

-Up to now, we've simply been gathering preferences in order to determine which flights to show.
-Now we gathered what we need to, the user can select a flight from the list of results.
+Before now, we've been in the ‘gathering’ stage.
+That is we've been *gathering* the user's preferences so that we can show them flights that match those preferences.
+Now we have what we need, we can show them a list of results.
 Here's how it might look:

 ![Image](./images/image.png)